Things You will Need

 - Dropper or Pencil

-- Place your boat in a water tub or in any basin so that your boat have enough space to move.
+- Place your boat in a water tub, so that your boat has enough space to move.

-- Place a drop of liquid dish soap in the notch of your boat with dropper or pencil.
+- Place a drop of liquid dishwashing soap in the notch of your boat with dropper or pencil.

-Water molecules are attracted to each other which creates surface tension in the water.
-Liquid dish soap is a surfactant means it breaks down the surface tension of water.
-When you add liquid dish soap in the notch, it breaks the surface tension of water contain in the notch, which in turns creates enough force to push the boat forward.
-Light material (e.g. Styrofoam or cardboard) is used to build the boat so that it can be pushed when surface tension breaks.
+Water molecules are attracted to each other, which creates surface tension in the water.
+Liquid dishwashing soap is a surfactant; it breaks down the surface tension of water.
+When you add liquid dishwashing soap in the notch, it breaks the surface tension of water inside the notch.
+As a result, it creates enough force to push the boat forward.
+We have used light material (e.g. Styrofoam or cardboard) to build the boat.
+Because, light materials can be easily pushed when surface tension breaks.

 - Use different materials to build your boat and find out!
 Which material provides more speed?